pazams/error-stamp/README.md

 ## Alternatives
 Some other module tackle the same issue, among them:
 - [longjohn](https://github.com/mattinsler/longjohn) does the job, but as it has recommended- not intended on production environment (note it interferes with every asyc execution).
-- [async-stacktrace](https://github.com/Pita/async-stacktrace) has greatly inspired this module, but it does more just adding trace stamps (throw errors, call callbacks and conditionally create Error objects).
+- [async-stacktrace](https://github.com/Pita/async-stacktrace) has greatly inspired this module, but it does more than just adding trace stamps (throw errors, call callbacks and conditionally create Error objects).

 ## Notes
 This module can also be used when handling errors with promises.